pythonic-emacs/anaconda-mode/README.rst

 It is important to remember that ``remote_host`` must be a real host name or an IP address.
 SSH aliases not allowed to be used with anaconda-mode.
-Also 9000 port on remote host should be open to incoming connections from your local machine.
-The final not I want to say here is about project scope.
-All kind of search inside the virtual environment available from any buffer.
-But search inside your project is available only if you open it on the same machine as interpreter.
+Also port 9000 on the remote host should be open to incoming connections from your local machine.
+A final note about project scope: all kinds of searching from inside the virtual environment are available from any buffer.
+However searching inside your project is available only if you open it on the same machine as the interpreter.

 Vagrant
 ```````

-You can get all intelligent features of anaconda-mode with virtual
+You can get all the intelligent features of anaconda-mode with virtual
-environment deployed on your vagrant box.
-Add port forwarding line to
+environments deployed on your vagrant box.
+Add a port forwarding line to
 your Vagrantfile.

 ::